horizonridgestudio/snakes_kml_1/README.md

 </coordinates>
 ```

-To determine the antipode of a given coordinate:
-* The first value is the longitude.
-If it is negative (i.e., west of the Prime Meridian), it will be a negative value.
-Add 180 (180 degrees is half of 360 degrees, a full circle).
-If the longitude is positive (i.e., east of the Prime Meridian), it will be a positive value.
-Subtract 180.
-* The second value is the latitude.
-Multiply by -1 to reverse the sign.

-So, for example, this is the original coordinate for a point on the Nazca plain: `-75.12640974398208,-14.69586512288908,0`.
-This is it's antipode: `104.87359025601792,14.69586512288908,0`

 Imagine the points as being laid out along a flat circle in the form of a ☮ peace symbol:

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d2/Peace_sign.svg/640px-Peace_sign.svg.png" alt="Peace Symbol" width="200"/>

 Using 4 segments like this will give Google Earth the information it needs to draw a great circle around the Earth, overlaying the two points of interest, and it is more accurate than anything drawn freehand.
 The new KML file can be opened into GEP as a new item that sits alongside the separate items previously created for the two points of interest.

-Then there is the question of how to draw two more lines at perpendicular angles to this line, at the point of interest, to traingulate an alternate pole corresponding to the alternate equator.
+Then there is the question of how to draw two more lines at perpendicular angles to this line, at the reference point, to traingulate an alternate pole corresponding to the alternate equator.
 To do this:

 1. With the equator line loaded and visible, use the Ruler tool, deselect the 'Mouse Navigation' checkbox, and trace a temporary ruler line over the KML line.
 The Ruler window will show a _Heading_ value, in degrees.
 Make a note of this.
 For example, tracing a ruler line from the apex of the great pyramid, to the left a short distance, returns a value of 266 degrees.